Curate Your Reward Solutions to Drive Employee Engagement and Channel Loyalty

 - Concert tickets, spa appointments, weekend trips, and excursions can be scheduled at their convenience and picked according to their lifestyle.
 Feature rewards are based on the time of year, like a spa day to refresh for the New Year.

-- Personalized experiences leave notable connections to the program (Remember your favorite live concert?
+- Personalized experiences leave notable connections to the program (Remember your first live concert?
 We sure do.).

 - Trips tailored to their lifestyle will create an emotional connection with your brand and memories that will last a lifetime.
 They can pick the best departure dates to fit their schedule.

 - High-valued merchandise related to the experience

 - Name-brand tech, clothing, and sunglasses valued at ~$160 remain at the top of the list.
 Apple AirPods are still a favorite among Millennials.